turbonemesis/constitution/CONSTITUTION.md

 #### Section 2 - Who is an active voting member

-All current software team leads employed at {CompanyName} are to be considered active voting members or senators under this constitution.
+All current software team leads employed at {CompanyName} are to be considered active voting members or "Senators" under this constitution.

 ### Article IV - Executive Branch